Religion in Canada: Judaism

-In 2010, the Canadian Jewish community was the fourth largest in the world and practices in both of the official languages of Canada.
-There is an increase in the number of people that use Hebrew, other than religious ceremonies, while there is a decline in the Yiddish language.
+In 2010, the Canadian Jewish community was the fourth largest in the world and practises in both of the official languages of Canada.
+There is an increase in the number of people that use Hebrew, other than for religious ceremonies, while there is a decline in the Yiddish language.
 Most of Canada's Jews live in Ontario and Quebec, with Toronto being the largest Jewish population centre.
 In 2009, anti-Semitic incidents jumped fivefold.

 Baháʼí Faith

-The Canadian community is one of the earliest western communities of Baháʼís, at one point sharing a joint National Spiritual Assembly with the United States, and is a co-recipient of `Abdu'l-Bahá's Tablets of the Divine Plan.
+The Canadian community is one of the earliest western communities of the Baháʼí Faith, at one point sharing a joint National Spiritual Assembly with the United States, and is a co-recipient of `Abdu'l-Bahá's Tablets of the Divine Plan.
 The first North American woman to declare herself a Baháʼí was Kate C. Ives, of Canadian ancestry, though not living in Canada at the time.
 Moojan Momen, in reviewing "The Origins of the Baháʼí Community of Canada, 1898–1948" notes that "the Magee family... are credited with bringing the Baháʼí Faith to Canada.
 Edith Magee became a Baháʼí in 1898 in Chicago and returned to her home in London, Ontario, where four other female members of her family became Baháʼís.
 This predominance of women converts became a feature of the Canadian Baháʼí community..."

 Druze Faith

 In 2018, there were 25,000 Druze living in Canada, and fewer than 5,000 of them live in the Greater Toronto Area.
 They are mostly of Lebanese and Syrian descent.
-Druze practice Druzism, a monotheistic religion encompasses aspects of Islam, Hinduism, Christianity, Judaism and Greek philosophy, among influences.
+Druze practise Druzism, a monotheistic religion that encompasses aspects of Islam, Hinduism, Christianity, Judaism and Greek philosophy, among influences.

 Indian religions

 Hinduism

-Hinduism is a minority religion followed by 2.3% of the population of the Canada.
+Hinduism is followed by 2.3% of the population of Canada.
 According to the 2021 census, there are 828,195 Hindus in Canada.

-Hindus in Canada are generally Indian immigrants (mainly Punjabi and Haryanvi) from India who began arriving in British Columbia about 100 years ago and continue to immigrate today.
-There is a significant Sri Lankan Tamil Hindus in Canada who immigrated from Sri Lanka during the 1983 communal riots in Sri Lanka.
-There are also Nepali Hindus from Nepal and from Caribbean Hindus from Trinidad and Guyana.
+Hindus in Canada are generally Indian immigrants (mainly Punjabi, Gujarati, and Haryanvi) from India (and their descendants) who began arriving in British Columbia about 100 years ago and continue to immigrate today.
+There is a significant number of Sri Lankan Tamil Hindus in Canada who immigrated from Sri Lanka during the 1983 communal riots in Sri Lanka.
+Nepali Hindus, Caribbean Hindus from Trinidad and Tobago, Suriname and Guyana and Mauritian Hindus represent sizeable subgroups.
 There are also Canadian converts to the various sects of Hinduism through the efforts of the Hare Krishna movement, the Gurus during the last 50 years, and other organizations.

 The vast majority of Hindus reside in Ontario (primarily in Toronto, Scarborough, Brampton, Hamilton, Windsor and Ottawa), Quebec (primarily around the Montreal area) and British Columbia, (primarily around the Vancouver area).